 Zoning and land use regulations are crucial for shaping communities' physical and social built environment.
 They provide a framework for organizing and controlling development activities within a municipality.
-Zoning divides a municipality into zones or districts each with permitted land uses, building regulations, and repelopment standards.
-These regulations range from specifying the types of buildings allowed (residential, commercial, industrial) to dictating setbacks, height limits are parking requirements.
+Zoning divides a municipality into zones or districts, each with permitted land uses, building regulations, and development standards.
+These regulations range from specifying the types of buildings allowed (residential, commercial, industrial) to dictating setbacks, height limits, and parking requirements.
+Note: no zoning is showed in areas around Arcadia and Millersburg.